Garmin Vivoactive 4 vs. Venu: Many similarities

-As far as battery life is concerned, you'll be able to squeeze eight days out of the Vivoactive 4 in smartwatch mode.
-It'll be six hours when in GPS and music mode.
-The Vivoactive 4S is smaller and therefore has a smaller battery, so it goes down to seven days in smartwatch mode.
-You'll get a total of five hours in GPS and music mode.
+You'll have longer battery life with the Vivoactive 4.
+In smartwatch mode, you'll be able to squeeze 8 days out of the larger Vivoactive 4.
+It'll be 6 hours when in GPS and music mode.
+The Vivoactive 4S is smaller and therefore has a smaller battery, so it goes down to 7 days in smartwatch mode and 5 hours in GPS and music mode.

-As we mentioned earlier, the Garmin Venu boasts a new AMOLED display, which is a joy to look at it.
+As we mentioned earlier, the Garmin Venu boasts a crisp AMOLED display, which is truly a joy to look at it.
 Naturally, you'll have to sacrifice some battery life for this level of beauty.
-The Venu provides five days of battery in smartwatch mode and six hours in GPS and music mode.
+The Venu provides 5 days of battery in smartwatch mode and 6 hours in GPS and music mode.

-Both the Garmin Vivoactive 4 and the Venu come with built-in GPS, 5 ATM water resistance, Garmin Pay, music storage, and smartphone notifications.
-You'll have access to more than 20 built-in indoor and outdoor sports apps including running, cycling, pool swimming, Pilates, yoga, golf, and more.
-There are also new features to help you slow down and recenter, namely the structured breathwork activities that are designed to promote focus and relaxation.
+The Garmin Vivoactive 4 and the Venu come with built-in GPS, 5 ATM water resistance, Garmin Pay, music storage, and smartphone notifications.
+You'll have access to more than 20 built-in indoor and outdoor sports apps, including running, cycling, pool swimming, Pilates, yoga, golf, and more.
+There are also some features to help you slow down and re-center, namely the structured breathwork activities designed to promote focus and relaxation.

-You'll also have Body Battery Energy monitoring, which is an innovative feature that allows you to view your energy levels throughout the day through the gathering of data from sleep, stress, activity, and heart rate variability (HRV).
+You'll also have Body Battery Energy monitoring, an innovative feature that allows you to view your energy levels throughout the day by gathering data from sleep, stress, activity, and heart rate variability (HRV).
 This will be instrumental in determining when to schedule workouts and rest time based on your energy levels.

-Finally, the Vivoactive 4 and the Venu both bring an exciting new feature that will come in handy for fitness enthusiasts.
-You'll have more than 40 on-screen animated workouts for strength training, cardio, yoga, and Pilates.
-This means you can easily follow along on your watch as the animation demonstrates proper form and technique for your workout.
+Finally, the Vivoactive 4 and the Venu bring an innovative feature that will come in handy for fitness enthusiasts.
+You'll have access to more than 40 on-screen animated workouts for strength training, cardio, yoga, and Pilates.
+This means you can easily follow along on your watch as the animation demonstrates the proper form and technique for your workout.

 Do it all and then some

-In addition to your basic fitness tracking, the Vivoactive 4 offers other helpful features, like Pulse Ox, Body Battery, respiration and hydration tracking, and on-screen workouts.
+In addition to your basic fitness tracking, the Vivoactive 4 offers other helpful features, like Pulse Ox, Body Battery, respiration tracking, on-screen workouts, and more.

 Do it all with a lovely display

-If you liked all of the features that were mentioned here, you can get them on the Venu as well.
+If you liked all of the features that were mentioned here, you could get them on the Venu as well.
 What's more, you'll have a gorgeous AMOLED display to go with it.